pradeepZilli/mydemo/README.md

 # mydemo
-this is my first repo
+This is my first git repo
+Author-pradeep